 - Accurately obtains patient vital signs including pulse, respirations, and auscultated blood pressure; ability to determine skin conditions and colors and treat accordingly.

 - Systematically performs a patient assessment (head-to-toe) and treats according to medical director approved protocol.

 - Educated and counseled over one hundred employees on personal problems, behavioral adjustments, and employee rights.

 - Determine appropriate facility to which patient will be transported; report nature and extent of injuries or illness to that facility; request instructions/directions from hospital physician or emergency department.

-- Assist in lifting, carrying, and transporting patient to ambulance and on to a medical facility.
+- Assisted in lifting, carrying, and transporting patient to ambulance and on to a medical facility.

 - Report verbally and in writing observations about and care of patient at the scene and in-route to facility; provide assistance to emergency staff as required; document all activity conducted in assigned position.

 - Directed employee relations to optimally control the flow of information within the organization by presenting annual training programs which included laws on discrimination; work ethics; drug & alcohol abuse; sexual harassment prevention; employee relations.